The Petit Lenormand deck is available now. Limited stock

 The reading invites you to observe how you live and express love.

-• What emotional conflicts repeat in your life without ever really resolving?
+• What emotional conflicts repeat in your life without ever truly resolving?

-• What does your heart truly need to feel secure?
+• What does your heart genuinely need to feel secure?

 • How could you transform emotional tension into a calmer dialogue?